-Daisy Fancourt is Research Associate in the Centre for Performance Science.
+Daisy Fancourt is Research Fellow in the Centre for Performance Science.
 She gained a double-first from Christ Church Oxford, where she was an Academic scholar and Joan Conway scholar, and received a distinction in her masters at King's College London, where she was both an SMA and World ORT scholar specialising in the application and impact of music within medicine.
 Her paper on these links won silver prize in the Hektoen International Medical Humanities Competition 2013.

 Daisy's research interests include the effects of arts participation on neuroendocrine and immune response, the use of the arts within clinical settings, and the psychosocial impact of cultural engagement at an individual and public health level.
 She undertook her PhD in psychoneuroimmunology in the Psychobiology Group, Department of Epidemiology and Public Health at UCL, tracing the mechanisms behind the effect of music on the immune system.
 Her research in this field won the 2014 Arnold Bentley New Initiatives Award, the 2015 Young Investigator Scholarship from the American Psychosomatic Society and the 2015 Ruth Bowden Scholarship for academic excellence in a doctorate in the field of medicine from the British Federation of Women Graduates.